Common questions from students trying to enroll in Chemistry or Biochemistry courses:

 - There is a time conflict between classes in your schedule

-- Department consent is required to enroll in the course (e.g., independent studies courses like CHEM 495 or select upper division courses with limited seats like CHEM 411, etc.)
+- Department consent is required to enroll in the course (e.g., independent studies courses like CHEM 495, select upper division courses with limited seats like CHEM 411, etc., or graduate-level courses)

 - One of the components of a class you’re attempting to enroll in is full (you cannot enroll in components of a class separately and no partial enrollment is permitted!)